 To enjoy these papdis as a chaat – spread the papdis in a single layer on a plate.
 Top them with:

-- Chopped boiled potatoes,
+- Sauteed boiled potatoes,

 - Green chutney,